sxs-collaboration/gwsurrogate/README.md

 >>> gwsurrogate.catalog.list(verbose=True)      # Use this for more details
 ```

-### Current models
+### Current NR models
-The most up-to-date models are listed below, along with links to example
+The most up-to-date models trained on numerical relativity data are listed below, along with links to example
 notebooks.
 - [NRSur7dq4](https://github.com/sxs-collaboration/gwsurrogate/blob/master/tutorial/website/NRSur7dq4.ipynb):
   For generically precessing BBHs, trained on mass ratios q≤4.
 Paper: